ganga-devs/GangaGSoC2024/README.md

 ## Completing challenge

 To complete the challenge you should push everything to the main branch of your forked repository.
-Then please send an email to us that you have finished.
 In the repository, we expect
 - That the [setup.py](setup.py) file is updated with any extra `python` package dependencies that you may have introduced.
 - Update the file [PROJECT.md](PROJECT.md) to documents what you have done and how we can test it.
 You can also include images or short screen grabbed movies that illustrate functionality.
 - Add a file CV.pdf that contains your CV.